AuriRex/GTFO_TheArchive/TheArchive.Essentials/README.md

 ### Loud Volume Override

 Lower or mute the game during the intro sequence and while dropping down with the elevator.
-Also allows you to adjust what happens with audio whenever you tab outside of the game:
+Also allows you to adjust what happens with audio whenever you tab outside the game:
 * Continue playing
 * Lower Volume
 * Mute